Welcome to tail.trade

 Verification

-All settlements are logged publicly.
-Every settlement record contains the pre-event index, post-event index, verified outcome, and whether the causal monotonicity clamp was applied.
-Anyone can independently verify that the settlement was computed correctly.
+All settlements are logged publicly on-chain.
+Every record shows the index before and after the match, the verified result, and whether any adjustments were applied.
+Anyone can check that the settlement was computed correctly.

 Market Makers